WeLLNESS RESORTS & FACILITIES

 Kota Kinabalu, in the Sabah State of Malaysian Borneo, is home to Malaysia’s tallest peak, Mount Kinabalu, and convenient for exploring tropical islands, rainforests, wildlife refuges, and national parks.

 Kuching is the largest city in Borneo, situated on the banks of the Sarawak River and boasts a landscaped waterfront.
 It’s popular for exploring rainforests, historical landmarks, and markets and close to historic landmarks of Fort Margherita and the Astana Palace.

-The Country is promoting itself as one of the top overseas destinations for medical and healthcare treatments.
+The Country is promoting itself as one of the top overseas destinations for medical and health treatments.
 Equipped with advanced technology and highly trained specialists, a number of Malaysia’s facilities have earned international award status such as the Gleneagles Kuala Lumpur named International Hospital of the Year.
 And as international patient numbers continue to increase, orthopaedic, gastroenterology and cosmetic procedures are proving the most popular choices

 Medical establishments in Malaysia are regulated by the Ministry of Health and have internationally recognised accreditations to reassure those overseas patients searching for the best care.
-In 2013 Malaysia treated 770,000 foreign patients worldwide.

 Healthcare in Malaysia

 |Airport: Kuala Lumpur International Airport (KLIA)Kuala Lumpur Airport is about 50km south of the city, in the Sepang district of Selangor.
 The Kuala Lumpur International Airport has been ranked as one of the world’s top airports